fernando-jimenezh/SOC-Threat-Hunting-Portfolio/README.md

 IT professional with more than 15 years of experience in infrastructure, networking, technical support and systems administration.

-Currently working in defensive cybersecurity, security monitoring and SOC operations, with hands-on experience in SIEM administration, security event analysis, endpoint security, log management and initial incident response activities.
+Currently working in defensive cybersecurity, security monitoring and SOC operations, with hands-on experience in:

-This repository documents my practical laboratories, investigations, detections, use cases and continuous learning journey toward advanced Blue Team roles.

----

-# Professional Experience

-Hands-on experience in:

-* SOC Operations
 * SIEM Administration
 * Security Monitoring
 * Security Event Analysis